 Bart Albert De WeverBiografia

-Antwerp is on the River Scheldt, linked to the North Sea by the Westerschelde estuary.
+Antwerp is situated on the River Scheldt, linked to the North Sea by the Westerschelde estuary.
 It is about 40 kilometres north of Brussels, and about 15 kilometres from the Dutch border.

-Grote Markt 1, 2000
+Grote Markt 1

-The cultural capital of Flanders, Antwerp is an outstanding historic center for Belgian craftwork and artistry.
-The city was once home to such famous artists as Rubens, van Dyck, and Jordaens, while centuries of prosperity through trade and commerce have bequeathed an inheritance of architectural beauty, which includes the magnificent cathedral, the town hall, and many other outstanding historical buildings in the old town center.
+Antwerp also known as the cultural capital of Flanders is an outstanding historic centre for Belgian craftwork and artistry.
+In the past the city was home to such famous artists as Rubens, van Dyck, and Jordaens.
+In the same time, centuries of prosperity have bequeathed an inheritance of architectural beauty, which includes the magnificent cathedral, the town hall, and many other historical buildings in the old town center.